gcotelli/RenoirSt/docs/tutorial/Chapter2.md

 > **Hint:** Don't harcode the classes and ids, ask it to the same object that holds it for the HTML generation.
 Probably you have some place in your code setting the class or id to a particular HTML element.

 ### Pseudo-Classes
 The pseudo-class concept is introduced to permit selection based on information that lies outside of the document tree or that cannot be expressed using the other simple selectors.
-Most pseudo-classes are supported just by sending a one of the following messages `link`, `visited`, `active`, `hover`, `focus`, `target`, `enabled`, `disabled` or `checked`.
+Most pseudo-classes are supported just by sending one of the following messages `link`, `visited`, `active`, `hover`, `focus`, `target`, `enabled`, `disabled` or `checked`.

 Here is some small example showing this pseudo-classes:
 ```smalltalk